What if you could step away from working for a week, month, or even a year and still be making money?

 11. Buy a profitable blog, website, or app

 Buying a profitable online business can provide passive income online without the upfront work, that’s where money can come to great use.
-To build your own blog, website, or app to profitable levels, it could take months.
+To build your own blog, website, or app to profitable levels, could take months.
 If you have some money, you can buy a profitable online business that’s already put in the upfront work and now is generating money passively every single money.

 You’ll want to make sure the business model is passive.
 To do that, always ask yourself about the business model to ensure it is passive.